JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

     select TextGrid 'thisTextGrid$'
     thisPhoneme$ = Get label of interval: 1, thisInterval
     #appendInfoLine: thisPhoneme$

     # Find the midpoint.
     thisPhonemeStartTime = Get start point: 1, thisInterval thisPhonemeEndTime   = Get end point:   1, thisInterval duration = thisPhonemeEndTime - thisPhonemeStartTime
     midpoint = thisPhonemeStartTime + duration/2

     # Extract formant measurements
     select Formant 'thisSound$'
     f1 = Get value at time...
 1 midpoint Hertz Linear f2 = Get value at time...
 1 midpoint Hertz Linear f3 = Get value at time...
 1 midpoint Hertz Linear

     <b># Get the word interval and then the label
     select TextGrid 'thisTextGrid$'
     thisWordInterval = Get interval at time: 2, midpoint thisWord$ = Get label of interval: 2, thisWordInterval</b>

     # Save to a spreadsheet
     appendFileLine: "'outputPath$'",
 		    ...thisSound$, ",",
 		    ...midpoint, ",",
 		    <b>...thisWord$, ",",</b>
 		    ...thisPhoneme$, ",",
 		    ...f1, ",",
 		    ...f2, ",",
 		    ...f3

 endfor

 appendInfoLine: newline$, newline$, "Whoo-hoo!
 It didn't crash!"
 </pre>

 So for now, this is the finished product.
-There's still a lot of things that could be made to this script to make it easier to use in the future, but that'll have to wait for another blog post.
+There's still a lot of things that could be made to this script to make it easier to use in the future (such as saving the tier numbers as variables, detecting whether an interval contains a vowel, adding flexibility in the formant extraction settings, and running this script on multiple files at once) but that'll have to wait for another blog post.
 This script should get you the information you want if you want to do a basic formant extraction.

+# Conclusion

 As I said in the introduction, this tutorial has shown you *what* to do, but not necessarily *how* or *why*.
 To learn more about how this is done—and especially to learn how to modify it to suit your own needs better—you'll have to get your hands dirty and play around and learn on your own.
 Google and Praat's built-in documentation will have everything you need.